awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Parameters:** None

-This control checks whether the compliance status of the Amazon EC2 Systems Manager patch compliance is `COMPLIANT` or `NON_COMPLIANT` after the patch installation on the instance\.
+This control checks whether the compliance status of Systems Manager patch compliance is `COMPLIANT` or `NON_COMPLIANT` after the patch installation on the instance\.
 It only checks instances that are managed by Systems Manager Patch Manager\.

 Having your EC2 instances fully patched as required by your organization reduces the attack surface of your AWS accounts\.